Prodesire/Python-Guide-CN/docs/writing/style.rst

 take on each of these data structures, see
 `this page <https://wiki.python.org/moin/TimeComplexity?>`_.

-Because of these differences in performance, it is often a good idea to use sets or dictionaries instead of lists in cases where:
+Because of these differences in performance, it is often a 优雅 idea to use sets or dictionaries instead of lists in cases where:

 * The collection will contain a large number of items